Detection technology could help keep e-scooters off sidewalks

 Although companies seem ready to embrace sidewalk detection systems for educational purposes, support for a system that powers down scooters while on sidewalks isn’t as broad.

-Sadle said the company has no plans to incorporate technology.
+Sadle said the company has no plans to incorporate the technology.
 He said educating riders and providing cities with data to support more investment in infrastructure are the best ways to reduce sidewalk riding.

-“The last thing I want to have is somebody riding in the middle of the street and their system automatically stops because it thinks they're on the sidewalk and then they get into an accident,” he said.
+“The last thing I want to have is somebody riding in the middle of the street and their system automatically stops because it thinks they’re on the sidewalk, and then they get into an accident,” he said.

-Spin, which is owned by Ford Motor Company, tested geofences to deter sidewalk riding in a pilot in San Jose.
+Spin, which is owned by Ford Motor Company, tested geofences to deter sidewalk riding in a pilot program in San Jose.

 Geofencing technology uses GPS signals to create geographic boundaries that restrict e-scooters from operating in specific areas.
 But while the technology has been used to enforce no-ride zones and virtual parking areas, it does not yet have the precision to prevent sidewalk riding.